The Children of Lir: A Fascinating Irish Legend

 Lir

-Lir had a prominent role in the story – his name is even used in the story’s title.
-It was almost assumed that Lir would be king after the battle the Tuatha De Dannan had, but it was Bodhbh Dearg who took over, partly because he was one of the Dagda’s children.
-Lir felt as though he was the worthy successor, but Bodhbh got the title because of his lineage.
+Lir plays a prominent role in the story—his name is even used in the story’s title.
+It was almost assumed that Lir would be king after the battle the Tuatha De Dannan had, but it was Bodhbh Dearg who took over, partly because he is one of the Dagda’s children.
+Lir feels he is the worthy successor, but Bodhbh gets the title because of his lineage.

 In the story of the Children of Lir, the sea god was a great example of how a loving and caring father should be.
 He devoted his life to his children even after they transformed into swans.
 According to Irish mythology, Lir lived during the last days of the Tuatha De Dannan before they went underground to the Otherworld and became the fairy folk of Ireland.